Dillydawes/PAPPAI/README.md

 # Must have
 PAPPAI code must be open and easly accessed, so its security can be verified by all with the ability.

 PAPPAI will obey Asimov's three laws.

 PAPPAI needs to track and security the users social media on all platforms.

 PAPPAI needs to find issues in users privacy currenty and suggest and perform needed fixes to protect the user.
-PAPPAI